-For over two decades now I have been preoccupied with psychology, neurobiology, the nature of psychic energy, creativity and the connection between the mind, body, spirit and wellbeing.
+For over two decades now, I have been preoccupied with Psychology, Neurobiology, Creativity And the connection between the mind, body, and spirit.

-My curiosity has led me through a Ph.D., an award-winning academic and writing career, and a lectureship at a leading university.
-The Immersive Workshops at Symbolic Sight are an amalgam of all this experience and research.
+My research has led me through a practise-led PhD, an award-winning writing career, and a lectureship at a leading university in the United Kingdom.

-• Is life a gift at all when there’s so much suffering and hard-to-resolve trauma?
+- Is life a gift at all when It involves so much mental, emotional, and physical suffering…anxiety, depression, hard to resolve trauma?

-Despite my experience in mindfulness and meditation practice, I recognised that they only get you so far without a broader framework for deeper excavation into the root of an issue.
+Despite my experience in mindfulness and meditation practice, I found that they only get us so far without a broader psychological framework that gives us the way-markers to dig deeper into our psyche, into the roots of our emotional, mental turmoil.
+And even some physical ailments!

-There were potent psychic energies hidden in these places that needed to be witnessed and worked through – only then came the delightful task of learning to be unfazed by these energies and re-direct them into really productive avenues.
+There were potent psychic energies hidden in these shadowy places that needed to be witnessed and worked through.

-The quest to become unapologetically authentic inevitably led to me the psychoanalyst Carl Jung’s work on Individuation.
-This gave me the broader framework I was searching for.
+The quest to become unapologetically authentic inevitably led to me the Swiss psychiatrist Carl Jung’s who founded Analytical or Depth Psychology.

 So I put myself under the microscope (still do), and meticulously explored my own depths, my light and my darkness.